 fiscal prudence and a culture of identifying

 Expenditures.
-The goal of any government is to provide needed services and public infrastructure investment at the lowest cost possible and without incurring undue debt.
+The goal of any government is to provide quality services and needed public infrastructure at the lowest cost possible and without incurring undue debt.
 Numbers alone for debt and expenditures cannot speak to how well these goals are being met, but do provide an indication of per capita debt and spending across the country.

 in the nation and below the U.S. average

 Retirement System.
 Established in 1942, the Virginia Retirement System provides pension plans for certain state and local government employees, including public school teachers, law enforcement officers, and state agency workers.
-Due to various stresses over the past decade, the percentage of retirement system obligations backed by current assets decreased from 107 percent funded in FY 2001 to just 66 percent in FY 2012.
-This long decline is due to years of lower than actuarially required contributions from the state and localities, as well as lower investment yields during multiple recession years.
+Due to various stresses over the past decade, the percentage of retirement system obligations backed by current assets decreased from 107 percent funded in FY 2001 to just 65 percent in FY 2013.
+This decline is due to years of lower contributions from the state and localities than actuarially required, as well as lower investment yields during multiple recession years.

-The ratio of state and local government employees to Virginia residents increased in 2012, to 55.8 per 1,000 residents from 54.2 in 2011.
-Among U.S. states, that ranks Virginia 19th highest.
-Virginia has a higher number of state and local government employees per capita than Tennessee (51.4) and Maryland (51.0) but lower than North Carolina (57.8).
-The U.S. state average was 51.8 state and local government employees per 1,000 residents in 2012.
+The ratio of state and local government employees to Virginia residents was 53.8 per 1,000 residents in 2014, up slightly from 53.2 in 2013.
+Among U.S. states, that ranks Virginia 32nd, with Nevada again having the lowest number at 38.7 employees.
+Virginia has a higher number of state and local government employees per resident than Tennessee (49.4) and Maryland (50.5), but lower than North Carolina (55.3).
+The U.S. average was 50.8 state and local government employees per 1,000 residents in 2014.

 |Report Date||Percent On-Track||Dollar Value of Projects|

 |VITA Project Management and Oversight, Quarterly Status Reports|